Abhisheksingh35/Overseas-Sales-Dashboard/README.md

 #### Finally, leveraging the refined dataset, we crafted a visually appealing and user-friendly dashboard.
 The dashboard serves as a one-stop solution, enabling the CEO to effortlessly grasp the overall sales performance, identify the top-selling products, and discern key customer trends.
 By presenting the company's sales data in a clear and intuitive format, the dashboard facilitates data-driven decision-making.

 Throughout the project, our focus remained on providing an easily digestible and actionable representation of the overseas product sales data.
-By employing advanced Excel functions, data manipulation techniques, and visualization principles, we aimed to empower the CEO with valuable insights and a comprehensive overview of the company's sales performance.
+By employing advanced Excel functions, data manipulation techniques, and visualization principles, we aimed to empower the CEO with valuable insights and a comprehensive overview of the company's sales performance and show that *we are making most sales during 1st Quarter of year*.

 Should you have any further questions or require additional information, please do not hesitate to reach out.
 I'm excited to share the completed dashboard and eager to receive your feedback.